ericchiasson/sc-wall-of-orgs/README.md

-# Millennium Site
+# Wall of ORGs

-In-fiction site selling advertising by pixels, within Star Citizen game.
+Mosaic of organizations within Star Citizen game.